-Donna Fedus found her passion for the field of gerontology in her 20s.
-Now, more than 26 years later, she is still inspired to create innovative programs, services, and training to benefit older adults and the dedicated family caregivers, professionals, and organizations that support them.
+When Donna Fedus discovered the field of aging at age 23, she rearranged her life to be part of it, earning her Master’s degree in Social Gerontology in 1991 from the University of Pennsylvania.
+Now, nearly 30 years later, Donna is still inspired to create innovative programs, services, and training to benefit older adults and the dedicated family caregivers, professionals, and organizations that support them.

 Lauren Lewis is a producer who is most interested in people and their stories.
 She brings experience as a project manager, writer, and attorney with a passion for teaching and learning to each endeavor.
 Projects range across the life span from teaching kids to read through the Emmy-winning PBS TV series Between the Lions, to creating innovative multimedia programs that Disrupt Aging with AARP CT.